Long Branch and the Presidency

 Executive Orders — The seven American Presidents to visit Long Branch (and their time in office) are: Ulysses S. Grant (1869-1877) Rutherford B. Hayes (1877-1881), James A. Garfield (1881), Chester A. Arthur (1881-1885), Benjamin Harrison (1889-1893), William McKinley, Jr. (1897-1901), and T. Woodrow Wilson (1913-1921).
 Garfield died in Elberon from his assassination wounds.

 Have Faith — “Church of the Presidents,” early 1900s.
-All 7 American presidents who visited Long Branch also worshiped here in Elberon.
+All seven American presidents who visited Long Branch were also said to have worshiped here in Elberon.
 Consecrated as the St. James Episcopal Chapel in June 1879, all religious services ended in 1953.
 Listed on the National Register of Historic Places in 1976, the building was saved from a wrecker’s ball in 1999 by the Long Branch Historical Museum membership (organized in 1953 by Edgar Dinkelspiel) — MORE INFO.

 Although seven United States chief executives visited Long Branch — the 19th Century’s “Resort of Presidents” — but I only dug deeper on two: Presidents Grant and Garfield: